-The Lewis lab research interests are focused on the development of new PET radiopharmaceuticals for the diagnosis and treatment of cancer.
-Our work incorporates 89Zr, 18F, 11C, and other nonstandard nuclides, with an emphasis on designing novel PET agents for cancer imaging.
-Our research program is a molecular-imaging-based program focused on the targeting of nonstandard nuclides as well as the development of small- and biomolecule-based agents and their clinical translation.
+The Lewis lab research interests are focused on the development of radiopharmaceuticals for targeted diagnosis and treatment of cancer.
+By combining small- and biomolecule-based targeting agents with positron-emitting or therapeutic radioisotopes, we can interrogate molecular profiles of cancer using noninvasive nuclear imaging or treat tumors specifically with endoradiotherapy.
+Our research program is a molecular-imaging-based program focused on the targeting of nonstandard nuclides, with an emphasis on developing these novel radiopharmaceuticals for clinical translation.
 A few examples of our work are given below.

 Jason S. Lewis, PhD

-Research FocusRadiochemist Jason Lewis develops radiopharmaceuticals for the imaging and therapy of cancer.
+Research FocusRadiochemist Jason Lewis develops molecular imaging agents for the imaging and therapy of cancer.

 - Berson-Yalow Award, Society of Nuclear Medicine and Molecular Imaging (2013)